-Moreover, the task force has reported that the 1 billion yen that Japan promised in the agreement to pay as reparations for sex slave victims was agreed upon with social consensus or the consent of the victims themselves.
+Moreover, the task force has reported that the 1 billion yen that Japan promised in the agreement to pay as reparations for sex slave victims was agreed upon without social consensus or the consent of the victims themselves.

 The ruling Minjoo Party of Korea has welcomed the task force’s report, stating that the agreement was “poorly made and wrong.”
 The party has called for “cooperation throughout all parties to create an agreement that is acceptable by the public and the sex slave victims,” so that the agreement can bring “true cure and recovery to the victims.”

 President Moon Jae-in also made a public statement admitting that “critical flaws were found in the sex slave negotiations between South Korea and Japan in 2015, both in procedure and content,” and has called on his government to come up with follow-up measures to deal with the issue.

 Some interpret Moon’s statement as de facto initial steps to try to renegotiate the agreement with Japan, which was one of the pledges he made during his presidential candidacy.

 The opposition Liberty Korea Party has strongly criticized the report, describing its announcement as a “bad move which not only fails to resolve the sex slave question, but also increases security risks.”

 In particular, with the PyeongChang Olympic Games just around the corner, the party stated that the announcement comes at the “worst strategic time ever” and does not meet even the government’s own intent to invite the Abe administration to the Olympics.